pypyr/pypyr-aws/README.rst

     methodArgs:
       Bucket: '{bucket}'
       Key: arb.yaml
+    outKey: 'destination pypyr context key' # optional

-- clientArgs are passed to the aws s3 client constructor.
+- *clientArgs* are passed to the aws s3 client constructor.
 These are optional.
-- methodArgs are passed the the s3 ``get_object`` call.
+- *methodArgs* are passed the the s3 ``get_object`` call.
 The minimum required values are:

   - Bucket